What is a Smart Building/Lab?

 Why was the program created?

-The program was created to help meet UC Office of the President’s carbon neutrality initiative and UC’s sustainability practices policy.
+The program was created to help meet UC Office of the President’s carbon neutrality initiative opens a new window and UC’s sustainability practices policy opens a new window.
 Additionally, the cogeneration plant is near its capacity limit.
 Originally constructed in 1993, the plant has since taken on supporting an additional 42% increase to the campus square footage.

 • Energy Services (Manages campus utilities)